 - Permanent Moves

 If it is appropriate to increase your salary, the amount will depend on the type of move you’re making.
-If you move to a role in a higher salary range any increase is likely to be between 5-15% of your basic pay.
-If you move within the same salary range as your current role any salary increase will be relatively small and is likely to be up to 5% of your basic pay - 10% in exceptional circumstances.
+If you move to a role in a higher work level/grade any increase is likely to be between 5-15% of your basic pay.
+If you move within the same work level/grade as your current role any salary increase will be relatively small and is likely to be up to 5% of your basic pay - 10% in exceptional circumstances.

-Just so you know, if you move to a role in a lower salary range, then it may be necessary to reduce your salary to ensure that you are correctly positioned in the range for the new role.
+Just so you know, if you move to a role in a lower work level/grade, then it may be necessary to reduce your salary to ensure that you are correctly positioned in the range for the new role.

 All other terms and conditions, benefits and bonus arrangements will be those that apply to your new role.